Large Language Models are not Fair Evaluators: Introduction

-In this paper, we critically examine the LLMs-as-evaluator paradigm and uncover a significant positional bias.
-Specifically, we demonstrate that GPT-4 exhibits a preference for the first displayed candidate answer by consistently assigning it higher scores, even when the order of candidates is subtly altered.
+In this paper, we take a sober look at the LLMs-as-evaluator paradigm and uncover a significant positional bias.
+Specifically, we demonstrate that GPT-4 exhibits a preference for the first displayed candidate response by consistently assigning it higher scores, even when the order of candidates is subtly altered.
 As illustrated in Figure \ref{fig:intro_data}, merely swapping the presentation order can reverse evaluation outcomes.
-This bias is also present in ChatGPT, which typically favors the second answer.
+This bias is also present in ChatGPT, which typically favors the second response.
 These findings highlight previously overlooked limitations in the current evaluation paradigm.